ahmetb/coffeelog/docs/set-up-a-kubernetes-cluster.md

 on a pool of [compute instances](https://cloud.google.com/compute), we use [Kubernetes](https://kubernetes.io).

-## Create a Container Engine cluster
+## Create a Kubernetes Engine cluster

-To create a Container Engine cluster named `coffee` with 3 nodes (and node auto-scaling enabled), run:
+To create a Kubernetes Engine cluster named `coffee` with 3 nodes (and node auto-scaling enabled), run:

     gcloud container clusters create \